Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

 \subsection{Training and Implementation}

-We randomly divided the final annotated dataset between training, validation, and hold-out testing dataset by selecting 45, 6, and 6 patients (80\%/10\%/10\%), respectively.
-Augmentation included random mirroring, rotation, image intensity distribution manipulations, and spatial scaling .
-An element from the power set of the image augmentation set was applied to each given PS-OCT cross-section with randomly selected transformation parameters based on independent and identically uniformly distributed augmentation probabilities.
+We randomly divided the annotated dataset between training, validation, and hold-out testing dataset by selecting 45, 6, and 6 patients (80\%/10\%/10\%), respectively.
+Augmentation included random mirroring, rotation, multi-channel image intensity distribution manipulations ([-0.05, 0.05] brightness and [0.9, 1.1] contrast), and spatial scaling ([0.875, 112.5]).
+An element from the power set of the image augmentation set was applied to each given PS-OCT cross-section with randomly selected transformation parameters sampled uniformly and independently from the ranges above.
 The geometric transformations were defined in the Cartesian coordinate system, but they were implemented and applied in the polar coordinate system.
-The data augmentation methods were implemented and executed on GPU to improve the model's run-time.
+The data augmentation methods were implemented and executed on a GPU to improve the model's runtime.

 We implemented our model in Python using Keras\textsuperscript{\texttrademark} and Tensorflow\textsuperscript{\texttrademark}.
 We commonly used RMSprop optimizer with $10^{-3}-10^{-4}$ learning rate and mini-batch size of 20 per GPU.
 The GPU memory size was the limiting factor in the learning rate and mini-batch size selection.
 We used two NVIDIA\textsuperscript{\textregistered} GeForce\textsuperscript{\textregistered} RTX 2080 Ti or four NVIDIA\textsuperscript{\textregistered} Tesla\textsuperscript{\textregistered} V100.